What Causes Allergies? A TCM Perspective On Seasonal Allergy Management

 Specifically, Lung Qi deficiency causes these conditions.
 It makes sense that a runny nose is one of the most common symptoms of seasonal allergies.
 After all, the Lung meridian opens into the nose.

 Unfortunately, most people wait before it’s too late.
 And if that’s the case for you, and you’ve already experienced miserable allergy symptoms, your Lung Qi and Yin energy have been damaged.
-Thus, if you want to try TCM herbs for allergies, you need something that focuses on the Lungs.
-Choose herbs or formulas that will nourish Lung Qi and Yin energy directly.
+Thus, you need to nourish Lung Qi and Yin energy directly.
 Indirectly, it also helps to nourish the Spleen and Kidney organ systems.